glschull/SimulationTheoryTests/REDDIT_IMMEDIATE_KARMA_CONTENT.md

 This principle led to both special and general relativity, GPS satellites, particle accelerators, and our understanding of black holes and the expanding universe.

-**Fun Fact:** In my research analyzing cosmic data, we actually use this constancy as a fundamental assumption when measuring distances to galaxies billions of light-years away!
+**Fun Fact:** In my analysis of cosmic data, I've learned that we actually use this constancy as a fundamental assumption when measuring distances to galaxies billions of light-years away!
 ```

 ---